To main content To navigation

 About

 Climate change threatens our world (economy)!
 Environmental, Social and Governance (ESG) aspects of business play an increasingly dominant role on the agenda of boards all over the world.
-European large corporations have to give ESG issues top priority because of the adoption of the Corporate Sustaining Reporting Directive (CSRD) and the upcoming Corporate Sustainability Due Diligence Directive (CSDDD).
+European large corporations have to give ESG issues top priority because of the adoption of the Corporate Sustaining Reporting Directive (CSRD) and the Corporate Sustainability Due Diligence Directive (CSDDD).
 Recent case law (Milieudefensie v.
 Shell) shows that courts are receptive to private enforcement of ESG matters.

 On 5 January 2023, the Corporate Sustainability Reporting Directive (CSRD) of the European Union entered into force.
 This new Directive modernizes and strengthens the rules concerning the social and environmental information that large and listed (also small and medium sized enterprises) corporations have to report.
 Will these new rules together with the European Sustainability Reporting Standards (ESRS) ensure that investors and stakeholders have access to the information they need to assess the impact of corporations on people and the environment?